 Despite the reported health benefits of monounsaturated-rich olive oil, there remains much confusion on how to use it in cooking.
 People are also curious about how to choose the right type of olive oil, and how to store it properly.
 I’ve included some easy to digest information on cooking with olive oil and some of my favourite olive oil-based recipes below.

 When asked which is better – butter or margarine?
 The answer always is – olive oil.
 One thing that can be certain in nutrition science is that the Mediterranean diet has shown undeniable health benefits.
-This style of eating encourages an increased intake of nuts, fish, whole grains and vegetables, while eating less meat and processed foods.
-At the same time it promotes an increase in the good fats (monounsaturated as well as polyunsaturated) and lesser amounts of the bad fats (saturated fats and trans fat).
-Despite the reported health benefits of monounsaturated rich olive oil there remains much confusion on how to use it in cooking, how to choose the right type and how to store it properly.
-Switching from butter or margarine seems pretty straight forward – but as you will see, there is a lot more to know about olive oil than we thought!
+This style of eating encourages an increased intake of nuts, fish, whole grains and vegetables while eating less meat and processed foods.
+At the same time, it promotes an increase in good fats – mainly monounsaturated fat which is found mostly in olive oil.

 The Health Benefits of Olive Oil